Rob Moody: Career

-In March 2020, he received warnings from the International Cricket Council citing copyright violations and ICC urged him to immediately delete the footages from any ICC event from 1992 onwards including the 1992 Cricket World Cup, 1996 Cricket World Cup, 1999 Cricket World Cup.
+His videos began to come under scrutiny over possible copyright violations.
+In March 2020, he received warnings from the International Cricket Council demanding that he delete the footage from any ICC event from 1992 onwards including the 1992 Cricket World Cup, 1996 Cricket World Cup, 1999 Cricket World Cup.
 2002 ICC Champions Trophy, 2003 Cricket World Cup, 2004 ICC Champions Trophy and 2006 ICC Champions Trophy.
-ICC initially warned of severe consequences if he failed to delete those video footages and ICC cautioned him that he would be risking himself for a formal action through YouTube and his account with the probability of being closed down.
-ICC suggested him to delete just over 100 cricket videos and later stated that it did not have any motives of closing his channel.
-This comes after ICC had announced overnight that it was planning to release its 45-year-old archive of match footage highlights to its broadcast partners and social media partners.

-On 16 June 2020, his cricket video library was temporarily shut down by Twitter due to copyright concerns.
+They suggested that he delete just over 100 cricket videos, stating that they did not have any intention of closing his channel.
+On 16 June 2020, his cricket video library was temporarily shut down by Twitter, before Cricket Australia intervened.

-However, Cricket Australia came to his rescue insisting that he was sent an infringement notice due to an error by an agency.

-He was largely responsible in providing a glimmer of hope to cricket audiences who were deprived of live international matches ever since the outbreak of COVID-19 pandemic.

-His cricket related videos became more popular and viral among cricket fans especially during the onset of the pandemic when the international cricket was brought to a standstill.
+Moody's videos became more popular especially during the COVID-19 pandemic when international cricket was halted.
+His YouTube channel grew by 200,000 subscribers and was viewed 249 million times during this period.
+His cricket related videos became more popular and viral among cricket fans especially during the onset of the pandemic when the international cricket was brought to a standstilll.
 As of 2021, his YouTube channel saw a rapid spike in subscribers and viewers with over 200, 000 subscribers and 249 million views for his videos since the pandemic induced lockdowns.
 ESPN Cricinfo journalist Daniel Brettig in a tweet quoted saying "This guy doesn't profit from what he has done, brilliantly for years.
 There is only global demand for what he does because the world's broadcasters and boards have failed miserably to do anything serious about making their archives available to public.

-A social media campaign was launched by Adam Collins and Geoff Lemon from The Final Word podcast in support of his voluntary services for the upliftment of the game and also demanded an Order of Australia honour for him in recognition of his services for the betterment of the sport.

-He claims that he never makes money out of the YouTube content and he insists that he uploads cricket videos solely with the intention of fun and entertainment purposes which he also considers as a side hustle, a dream passion and a hobby for time pass.
+A social media campaign was launched by Adam Collins and Geoff Lemon from The Final Word podcast, demanding an Order of Australia honour for him in recognition of his services to cricket.
+He insisted that he never intended to make and generate money out of the YouTube content and he insists that he uploads cricket videos solely with the intention of fun and entertainment purposes which he also considers as a side hustle, a dream passion and a hobby for time pass.
 He is a guitarist by profession and also teaches both electric guitar and acoustic steel-string guitar at the Modern Guitar Tuition in Box Hill, Melbourne.
 He also plays guitar and saxophone for Royal Caribbean cruises with The Australian INXS Show.

+On 5 November 2023, his YouTube account was terminated after a series of copyright strikes, described by Fox Sports as being of questionable validity.